InternVideo2: Scaling Foundation Models for Multimodal Video Understanding: Introduction

-The proposed video foundation model {\modelname}, is built through a progressive learning scheme.
-The learning involves three stages aimed at improving the model's spatiotemporal perception, aligning it with semantics from other modalities, and enhancing its world modeling through next token prediction \cite{flamingo}.
-In the initial stage of masked video token reconstruction, the model learns to reconstruct masked video tokens, allowing the video encoder to develop basic spatiotemporal perception.
-To estimate the masked tokens, vision encoders (InternViT \cite{chen2023internvl} and VideoMAE-g \cite{wang2023videomae}) trained differently are employed as proxies.
-In the next stage of multimodal learning, the architecture is expanded to include audio and text encoders.
-This not only improves the alignment between videos and text but also grants {\modelname} the ability to handle video-audio tasks.
-By incorporating these additional modalities, the model's understanding of videos is enriched and aligned with the semantics provided by audios.
-Finally, in the next-token prediction stage, a video-centric dialogue system and the corresponding instruction-finetuning dataset are leveraged to train {\modelname}.
-This transfer learning process allows the model to benefit from the knowledge acquired by LLM and others.
-By connecting {\modelname} to LLMs, the video encoder is further updated through next-token prediction training, enhancing its ability to generate contextually appropriate next tokens.
+The proposed video foundation model, coined as {\modelname}, is built through a progressive training scheme.
+The learning involves three stages: (1) capturing spatiotemporal structure via unmasked reconstruction, (2) aligning with semantics from other modalities, and (3) enhancing its open-ended dialogue power through next token prediction.
+In the initial stage, the model learns to reconstruct the unmasked video tokens, allowing the video encoder to develop basic spatiotemporal perception capability.
+To estimate the existing tokens, vision encoders (InternViT \cite{chen2023internvl} and VideoMAE-g \cite{wang2023videomae}) trained differently are employed as proxies.
+In the next stage of crossmodal learning, the architecture is expanded to include audio and text encoders.
+This not only improves the alignment between videos and text but also endows {\modelname} the ability to handle video-audio tasks.
+By incorporating these additional modalities, the model's understanding of videos is enriched and aligned with their semantics.
+Finally, in the next-token prediction stage, a video-centric dialogue system and the corresponding instruction-finetuning dataset are built to further tune the {\modelname}.
+By connecting {\modelname} to LLMs, the video encoder is further updated through next-token prediction training, enhancing its ability for open-ended tasks such as VQA and video description.